. . . : : History / David’s Bio, Background & Achievements

 Notes from the Artist

 By 1984, at age 12, I began selling watercolors to family friends while taking lessons from Mrs. McManus alongside my friend Steve, incredibly talented artist and Dungeon Master.
 I collected the AD&D rule books as I was drawn into the myths and legends of arcana and loved drawing the various demigods and beasties.
 I met Jerry Barber, inventor of the FreeFall™ amusement park ride in 1988 called on to illustrate three new rides for his pitches to the largest ride manufacturers in the country.
-In 1990 I drew 240 caricatures of my classmates for our senior class T-shirt which garnered my first national recognition.
+In spring of 1990 I drew 240 caricatures of my classmates for our senior class T-shirt which garnered my first national recognition.

 I studied studio art, color theory, advanced typography, and graphic design at Savannah College of Art & Design in Savannah and University of Georgia in Athens.
 I assisted in my Advanced Figure Drawing and Layout courses while styling morphs on Commodore Amigas in the computer lab.
 Having been combining art and technology since I was eleven gave me an advantage during the transition of analog to digital tools half way through my path at UGA.
 I was just as excited about H&Js in QuarkXPress as was our typographic sage Professor Ronald Arnholm who studied under Paul Rand at Yale.
 My own obsession with typography began when I was eleven while falling hard for Print Shop Deluxe on my C64.
 My true intention in wanting the C64 was playing games.
 It had the most robust graphics at that time in computer history.
 How ironic that my favorite game had no graphics at all.